5 Tips for Maintaining Mental Health During Springtime

 Contrary to popular belief, you don’t need seasonal depression, bipolar disorder, or another mental illness to experience difficult mental health symptoms during the spring season.
 Biologically, seasonal changes can be challenging for anyone—and there shouldn’t be any stigma associated with taking care of your mental health.

 At Charlie Health, we offer comprehensive mental health treatment for adolescents, young adults, and their family members.
-Our virtual intensive outpatient program combines individual psychotherapy, group therapy, family therapy, and access to psychiatric support (if needed) based on each client's needs.
+Our virtual intensive outpatient program combines individual therapy, supported groups, and family therapy into personalized treatment cohorts based on each client’s needs.